hrj/gae_tx_test/README.md

 when you need some properties to be unique.

 ## Code demo
 When I posted the above concerns on Broc's blog, Broc suggeted that I try out my ideas in code.
-Hence this project alon with test code that tries to mimic a mob reserving a set of limited seats.
+Hence this project.
+Along with test code that tries to mimic a large mob reserving a set of limited seats.

 In the project are two servlets that respond to the same API.
 The API is described futher down.
 The two servlets paths are:
 1. `/seatreservation/`  Uses the original code from Broc's blog post.